 the file system path to the analysis target.

 There are situations where information that would be helpful in uniquely identifying a result is not easily detectable by the result management system.
 For example, consider a tool which checks documentation for words that are culturally or politically sensitive.
-The word would most likely occur only in the message property, for example: "The word xxx should not be used in documentation."
+The word would most likely occur only in the result.message property, for example: "The word xxx should not be used in documentation."

-The SARIF format provides the fngerprintContributions property to allow analysis tools and other components in the SARIF ecosystem to provide additional information which a result management system can incorporate into the fingerprint that it constructs for each result.
-In this example, the tool might set the value of a property in the fingerprintContributions object to the prohibited word.
+The SARIF format provides the partialFingerprints property to allow analysis tools and other components in the SARIF ecosystem to provide additional information which a result management system can incorporate into the fingerprint that it constructs for each result.
+In this example, the tool might set the value of a property in the partialFingerprints object to the prohibited word.
+A result management system SHALL include the information in partialFingerprints in its fingerprint computation.
+See §3.19.12 for more requirements on how a result management system decides which partial fingerprints to use.

 Some information contained in the result is not useful in constructing a fingerprint.
 For example, suppose the fingerprint were to include the line number where the result was located, and suppose that after the baseline was constructed, a developer inserted additional lines of code above that location.
 Then in the next run, the result would occur on a different line, the computed fingerprint would change, and the result management system would erroneously report it as a new result.
+A result management system SHOULD NOT include an absolute line number (or an absolute byte location in a binary file) in its fingerprint computation.

+A result management system SHALL NOT include non-deterministic file format elements (Appendix F, §F.2) in its fingerprint computation.

+A result management system SHALL NOT include non-deterministic absolute URIs (Appendix F, §F.4) in its fingerprint computation.

 It is difficult to devise an algorithm that constructs a truly stable fingerprint for a result.
 Fortunately, for practical purposes, the fingerprint does need to be absolutely stable; it only needs to be stable enough to reduce the number of results that are erroneously reported as “new” to a low enough level that the development team can manage the erroneously reported results without too much effort.